soundsrc/git-lfs-fcgi/README.md

 	fastcgi_socket _path_
 		Path to the unix domain socket to use for FastCGI communication.
 If specified in the format of ":_port_", then listen on the port specified by _port_.
+This path is relative to the chroot path.

+	include _path_
+		Includes the specified path as part of the configuration.
+Supposes wildcards *.

 ### Repo Settings